 Meltzer has a great understanding of the grammar that appears on the SAT and does a good job of explaining the concepts in detail.
 She goes through everything that you will need to know in order to aim for an 800 on the SAT Writing and Language test.

 There are a lot of things that make this book a great pick.

 Metzer doesn't assume any prior grammar knowledge, and gives enough information (starting with an overview of the different parts of speech) to help out those who are not confident in their grammar skills or need a refresher of what they learned in school.

 It's comprehensive but focused.

 The book covers all of the grammar concepts that you will need to know for SAT Writing.
 Unlike some prep books which leave out the more complex and less-tested material, Meltzer gives a great amount of detail on even the rarest types of question, such as diction questions, for which she also includes a list of commonly confused words that have recently appeared on the SAT.
-All of the concepts have this level of thoroughness, which means this is a great resource for students who are looking for a book that will help them drill the most difficult types of questions.
+All of the concepts have this level of thoroughness, which means this is a great resource for students who are looking for a book that will help them drill the most difficult question types.